 Discover Missing Requirements

 Many times the project designers don't get a clear idea about each specific module and they simply assume some requirements in the design phase.
 Any requirement should not be based on assumptions.
 Requirements should be complete, covering each and every aspect of the system under development.

 Specifications should state both types of the requirement i.e. what system should do and what it should not.

-For checking the requirements completeness, divide requirements into three sections, ‘Must implement’ requirements, requirements that are not specified but are ‘assumed’ and the third type is ‘imagination’ type of requirements.
+For checking the completeness of the requirements, divide requirements into three sections, ‘Must implement' requirements, requirements that are not specified but are ‘assumed' and the third type is ‘imagination' type of requirements.
 Check if all the type of requirements is addressed before the software design phase.